Applying ‘Huurtoeslag’ or rent subsidy in the Netherlands

 - You live in an independent living space – have your own entrance door that can be locked, personal kitchen and toilet.
 Self-contained house and houseboat are not eligible.

 - Your income must not be too high, with a maximum of € 31,340.
-Find the calculation through this link if you have partners or children.
+Find the calculation through this how to write a transfer essay for common app if you have partners or children.

 If you are applying using room.nl, you can look for a designated unit in the ‘independent’ category and find the badge ‘rent allowance >18 y’.
 Example of this: bornsesteeg 1, haarweg and bronland (campus plaza).
 If you are a PhD student, you are considered as a worker; thus, you need to ensure that your income calculation fit the requirement if you were to apply.